shonicth/FFXIV-PopTracker/README.md

 TODO:

--Review and order fish based on fish log

 -Make a proper readme and make a proper release

--Replace all the placeholder images for the items/settings
+-Replace all the placeholder images for the settings

 -Clean up mapping, maybe merge FATE locations